ssbc/go-ssb/README.md

 (secret key cryptography / symmetric keys), but it has also been designed to support forward-secure secret-key cryptography (a little like Signal's double-ratchet).

+box2 assumes each message is part of append-only chain, with message that have a unique id.
+Having a unique id for the "previous" message in a chain is important.

 ## Anatomy

 After boxing, a complete box2 message looks like this: